Summoned Toward Wholeness

 Scott Cairns is a professor of English at the University of Missouri.
 He is also director of MU Writing Workshops in Greece, a program that brings graduate and undergraduate students to Thessaloniki and Thasos every June for intensive engagement with literary life in modern Greece.
 His poems and essays have appeared in Poetry, Image, Paris Review, The Atlantic Monthly, The New Republic, etc., and both have been anthologized in multiple editions of Best American Spiritual Writing.
 His most recent poetry collection is Compass of Affection.
 He received a Guggenheim Fellowship in 2006, and is completing work on a new poetry collection, Idiot Psalms, and a translation of selections from The Philokalia under the title Descent to the Heart.
 His memoir will be released in a new edition called Slow Pilgrim in 2014.

-Matthew Sleeth, a former emergency room physician, resigned from his position as chief of the medical staff and director of the ER to teach, preach, and write about faith and the environment.
+A former emergency room physician, Dr. Matthew Sleeth resigned from his position as chief of the medical staff and director of the ER to teach, preach, and write about faith and the environment.
 Since founding Blessed Earth, he has spoken at 1,000 churches and schools throughout the country.
 Dr. Sleeth is a graduate of George Washington University School of Medicine and has two postdoctoral fellowships.
-He is the author of Serve God and Save the Planet: A Christian Call to Action and 24/6: A Prescription for a Healthier, Happier Life.
-He also wrote the introduction to The Green Bible.
+He is the author of Serve God and Save the Planet: A Christian Call to Action, the introduction to The Green Bible, and 24/6: A Prescription for a Healthier, Happier Life.

 Friday, September 27 (all day at Duke Divinity School)